 Daiya’s shreds melt beautifully, just like dairy cheese, and comes in tasty flavors like cheddar and mozzarella.

 I love to bake, and while you can sub out butter for oil or pureed soft fruit, sometimes you want that texture and mouthfeel that comes from butter.

-Earth Balance vegan butter is soft, spreadable, and nearly identical to butter, and tastes great in baked goods or on top of toast and baked potatoes.
+Earth Balance butter is soft, spreadable, and nearly identical to butter, and tastes great in baked goods or on top of toast and baked potatoes.
 Earth Balance comes in a few varieties, including organic and soy-free.

 The Dairy-Free Life